 I’m a quantitative ecologist at NOAA fisheries based at the Manchester Research Station in Manchester, WA.
 I synthesize complex ecological and fisheries data sets to improve conservation of marine and anadromous species.

 My research is broadly guided by the idea that careful applications of statistical and simulation models can improve our ability to develop conservation and management strategies that are robust to climate change and ecological surprises.

 As an NRC postdoctoral research fellow, I was part of a diverse team of scientists studying spatiotemporal dynamics of Pacific hake along the west coast of North America.
 As part of this project, I lead research to develop 6-month ahead forecasts of Pacific hake spatial distribution using seasonal projections of ocean conditions from the J-SCOPE model.

-My Ph.D. thesis at Simon Fraser University examined environmental forcing pathways linking climatic and ocean processes to dynamics of Pacific salmon populations in the Northeast Pacific Ocean.
-In this work, I used a range of quantitative modeling techniques (e.g., Bayesian hierarchical models, probabilistic networks, and state-space models) to identify spatially coherent effects of environmental forcing on productivity of salmon populations throughout North America.
+My Ph.D. thesis at Simon Fraser University focused on improving predictions of climate impacts on North American Pacific salmon.
+In this work, I used a range of quantitative methods (e.g., Bayesian hierarchical models, probabilistic networks, and state-space models) to identify spatially coherent ecosystem drivers of salmon abundance and productivity throughout North America.
 In my M.Sc. thesis at the University of Alaska Fairbanks, I examined how environmental forcing impacts the spatial and temporal dynamics of coho salmon populations throughout Southeast Alaska.